hpphappy/molecool/README.md

 in the repository directory.

-This package require the following:
+This package requires the following:
 - NumPy
 - Matplotlib

+Features should be developed on branches.
+To create and switch to a branch, use the command:

+`git checkout -b new_branch_name`

+To switch to an existing branch, use

+`git checkout branch_name`

 ### Copyright